luddeluddis/svelic_zotero/README.md

 ## Zotero Translators

 ### FASS
 The translator imports reference information from the current loaded Summaries of Product Characteristics (SPC) for a drug from the Swedish drug database [FASS](https://www.fass.se/).
-To activate the translator any of the views "FASS-text" or "Produktresumé" must be loaded.
+To activate the translator for a drug, the page/button "Produktresumé" must be loaded/clicked.
 The translator will fetch information about product name, marketing-authorisation holder and date when the SPC was last updated.

 When using Vancouver the reference will appear as follows (using the SPC for Wakix and swedish language in Zotero):